Understanding symptoms and tips for finding support

-You may read this list and think, “Some of these sound like me!
+You may read this list and think, "Some of these sound like me.
 Do I have depression?”
-Keep in mind the symptoms above may need to be present for most of the day, every day, for at least 2 weeks.1 If that sounds like you, schedule a visit and tell your doctor how you’re feeling.
+Keep in mind the symptoms of depression may need to be present for most of the day, every day, for at least 2 weeks.1 If that sounds like you, schedule a visit and tell your doctor how you’re feeling.
 Or, call the Substance Abuse and Mental Health Services Administration’s National Helpline at 1-800-662-4357.

 How can I recognize the signs and what can I do?

-If you’re anticipating a big life change that may be stressful, you feel yourself getting more anxious, or you know you get a little SAD during the fall and winter, consider taking extra care of your mental health before you may start to feel overwhelmed.
-Here’s a list of things you can do that may keep you feeling content, less anxious, and help recognize feelings of depression.
+If you’re anticipating a big life change that may be stressful, you feel yourself getting more anxious, or you know you experience SAD during the fall and winter, consider taking extra care of your mental health.
+Consider these ideas that may help you with feeling more content, less anxious and more in tune with recognizing possible signs of depression.

-- Be around people you love (even virtually!)
-Spending time with family and friends – or even new acquaintances may help improve your mood.2
+- Be around people you love (even seeing friends virtually may help) Spending time with family and friends – or even new acquaintances may help improve your mood.2

 - Stay active.
 Exercising reduces stress, anxiety and feelings of depression.
-When you exercise, your body releases endorphins, which flood your brain with feelings of happiness.3 Find a physical activity you enjoy doing and make it part of your regular routine.3
+When you exercise, your body releases endorphins, which gives your brain feelings of happiness.3 Consider finding a physical activity you enjoy doing and make it part of your regular routine.3

 - Eat for a better mood.
 Diet impacts how we feel physically, mentally and emotionally.
 There are certain foods we can eat to help support a happy body and mind.4